 He is currently working with Bethesda-Olney Academy which is part of the United States Soccer Development Academy.

 Gill graduated magna cum laude from Rider with a degree in secondary education and history.
-He is working toward his master's degree at Georgetown University in sports industry management.
+He earned his master's degree at Georgetown University in sports industry management.

 Gill resides in Arlington, Va.